Ghost reefs: Florida’s vibrant underwater cities are turning into relics

-Jeff Berardelli is a climate specialist and the Chief Meteorologist at News Channel 8.

 TAMPA, Fla.
-(WFLA) —In the Florida Keys, this is the face of climate change.
+(WFLA) — This is the face of climate change in the Florida Keys.

-Once colorful coral cities overflowing with marine life, transforming into ghost towns, or better stated, “Ghost reefs” seemingly overnight.
+Once colorful coral cities overflowing with marine life are transforming into ghost towns, or rather “ghost reefs,” seemingly overnight.

-Atwell told WFLA Chief Meteorologist and Climate Specialist Tuesday: “We’ve never seen anything like this.
-Some are not even bleaching, they are going straight to dead.”
+“We’ve never seen anything like this.
+Some are not even bleaching, they are going straight to dead,” Atwell told Nexstar’s WFLA.

 But right now in the Florida Keys, there are reports of rapid mortality.
 Coral is dropping like dominoes across much of the reef tract from Key Largo to Key West — the third largest tract in the world and the only shallow water reef system in the U.S. mainland.